espocrm/documentation/docs/administration/config-params.md

 * authMaxFailedAttemptNumber – `10` – if number of failed login attempts (within *authFailedAttemptsPeriod*) exceeds the set number, then the system won't allow to login;
 * authFailedAttemptsPeriod – `'60 seconds'` – period taken into account for *authMaxFailedAttemptNumber*;

+### Security

+* clientSecurityHeadersDisabled – disable security headers (as of v7.2);
+* clientCspDisabled –  `false` – disable Content-Secirity-Policy header for the client page (as of v7.2);
+* clientCspScriptSourceList – a script source white-list for the Content-Secirity-Policy header (as of v7.2);

 ### Jobs & Daemon